initialed85/initialed85.github.io/content/posts/migrating-from-aws-eks-to-gcp-gke.md

 In reality, my DNS entries were spread across AWS Route 53 (sometimes with a nice low TTL) and Office 365 DNS (with the lowest configurable TTL of 30 minutes).

-Even worse than all that though, the charging stations a broad mixture of different vendors, some seem to be Linux-based and some seem to be more microcontroller-y; this means there's not really any consistency of behaviour across charging stations and vastly different network stack implementations.
+Even worse than all that though, the charging stations are a broad mixture of different vendors, some seem to be Linux-based and some seem to be more microcontroller-like, I've seen hints of Python libs, C++ libs, Java libs, ESP32 and more in the HTTP agents; this means there's not really any consistency of behaviour across charging stations and vastly different network stack implementations.

 On thinking through how things would play out, I came up with a few points to keep in my mind:

 - Even with low DNS TTLs, we can't be sure that the individual devices don't cache entries for longer than the TTL
-- Even devices if do honour TTLs properly, we're talking about a long-lived WebSocket connection
+- Even if devices do honour TTLs properly, we're talking about a long-lived WebSocket connection
 - Without breaking the WebSocket connection, the device is likely to remain connected to whatever IP the DNS entry resolved to for a very long time
 - Even if we break the WebSocket connection, we can't be sure that the device's retry loop doesn't simply reconnect to the IP it was already connected to